Foods That Cause Mucus Anti-Mucus Diet

 4. Milk

-It’s no secret that milk is a source of calcium and other nutrients.
-But milk has also been shown to cause mucus.
+Milk is a well-known source of calcium and other beneficial nutrients.
+However, milk and other dairy products have also been shown to cause mucus.

 Milk was also linked with an increase in the number of colds people experienced.